 The auxiliary heat should only run for as long as it usually takes for your home to meet the temperature set on the thermostat.
-If the auxiliary heat runs every time you turn your system on, or it runs for an unusual amount of time, such as longer than 30 minutes, all day, or does not turn off, you should have your system evaluated by an HVAC pro.
-The auxiliary heat is an aid to the heat pump system heating your home, so while it is customary for it to turn on in cold weather, the homeowner should take note if it is operating for a prolonged period.
+If the auxiliary heat runs either every time you turn your system on, an unusual amount of time (such as longer than 30 minutes or all day), or does not turn off, you should have your system evaluated by an HVAC pro.
+The auxiliary heat is an aid to your house's heat pump system, so while it is customary for it to turn on during cold weather, the homeowner should take note if it is operating for a prolonged period.

 Why Does Auxiliary Heat Stay On?

 If your auxiliary heat operates for an unusually long time, you have a problem with your heat pump.
-Your auxiliary turns on because the indoor temperature thermostat is struggling to reach and maintain its set temperature.
+It has turned on because your thermostat is struggling to reach and maintain its set indoor temperature.
 So, when auxiliary heat stays on, you can be certain the heat pump is malfunctioning.
 Read on to understand the most common reasons your auxiliary heat won't turn off.

 Faulty Condenser Fan Motor

-The fan motor circulates air across the coil on the outdoor condenser.
-Without critical airflow from the condenser fan, the heat pump will have difficulties absorbing enough heat (or releasing heat in the summer) to meet the thermostat's demands.
-Whether your fan motor is broken, dirty, or even covered in ice, your heat pump will struggle to provide heating if proper airflow is prevented or inhibited.
+The fan motor circulates air across the the outdoor condenser coil.
+Without critical airflow from the condenser fan, the heat pump will have difficulty absorbing enough heat (or releasing heat in the summer) to meet the thermostat's demands.
+Whether your fan motor is broken, dirty, or covered in ice, your heat pump will struggle to provide heating if proper airflow is prevented or inhibited.
 Therefore, if you have a faulty condenser fan motor, your auxiliary heat will be working hard this winter to keep you warm.

 Refrigerant is a substance that changes states from gas to liquid.
 The ability to alternate between gas and liquid makes it possible to transfer heat between the outdoor coil in the condensing unit and the indoor coil in the air handler.
-Low refrigerant means low heat absorption, causing many problems down the line, such as insufficient heating or cooling.
-If your heat pump system has low refrigerant, you are sure to face problems.
-Therefore, if your heat pump has low refrigerant, it will struggle to absorb heat, thus relying on auxiliary heat.
+Low refrigerant is due to a leak and means low heat absorption, causing many problems down the line, such as insufficient heating or cooling.
+If your heat pump system is leaking refrigerant, you are sure to face problems.
+As a result, your heat pump will struggle to absorb heat, thus relying on auxiliary heat.

 If your heat pump is over 10 years old, it most likely uses Freon R-22.
 Freon-22 is a type of refrigerant has been phased out due to EPA guidelines.
-Click here to learn how this refrigerant band will impact you.
+Check out our blog about the R-22 Freon ban to learn how it may affect you.

 The compressor is part of the outdoor condensing unit.
 The compressor, which is powered by electricity, turns the refrigerant from a gas to a high-pressure liquid and pushes it through the outdoor condenser into the indoor air handler.
-When this piece breaks, the heat pump system's ability to transfer heat ceases.
+If your AC compressor won't turn on, the heat pump system's ability to transfer heat will cease.
 Therefore the auxiliary heat will continue to run with no support from the heat pump system.

 Faulty Defrost Control Board

 Your heating system depends on the backup heat (aux heat) during defrost mode to keep your home warm.
 So, if the defrost control board malfunctions, the aux heat will run extensively.
-Furthermore, if the defrost control board fails to defrost the accumulation of ice on your condenser, critical heat transfer is restricted.
-As a result, your heat pump system will be unable to meet the thermostat's demands, resulting in relying on the secondary heat source, Auxiliary heat.
+Furthermore, if the defrost control board fails to defrost the accumulation of ice on your condenser, critical heat transfer will get restricted.
+As a result, your heat pump system will be unable to meet the thermostat's demands, resulting in the Auxiliary heat kicking in.